-Zowe v2 uses a YAML configuration file during installation, configuration and runtime.
-This file is usually referred to as zowe.yaml.
+Zowe v2 uses a YAML configuration file during installation, configuration, and runtime.
+This file is usually referred to as the Zowe configuration YAML file or the zowe.yaml file.
 YAML is a human-friendly data serialization language for all programming languages.
 To learn more about YAML specifications, see https://yaml.org/.
+For a free, offline YAML validator to help validate your syntax, download the Red Hat's VS Code YAML extension.